-Reviewer’s Note: BPA is proposing to move the RSS language into Exhibit J. In the Regional Dialogue contract, the RSS provisions are in Exhibit D (are currently in Exhibit D, grayed out.)

 2. TIER 1 ALLOWANCE AMOUNT

 «Customer Name»’s total amount of Specified Resources that are applied to the Tier 1 Allowance Amount, as identified in section 2.1 of Exhibit A, are stated below.
 BPA shall calculate the Tier 1 Allowance Amount limit in accordance with section 3.5.2 of the body of this Agreement.
 If «Customer Name»’s CHWM changes, then BPA shall revise the Tier 1 Allowance Amount and Tier 1 Allowance Amount limit in the table below in accordance with section 3.5.2 of the body of this Agreement.

-Drafter’s Note: For the first column, add the total of the Nameplate Capability amount listed in all Resource Profile sections that have an X under the field ‘Applied to Tier 1 Allowance Amount’.
-If the customer has no Tier 1 Allowance Amounts, put N/A in the first column.
+Drafter’s Note: For the first column, add the total of the Nameplate Capability amounts listed in all Resource Profile tables in section 2 of Exhibit Athat have an X under the field ‘Applied to Tier 1 Allowance Amount’.
+If the customer has no resources applied to their Tier 1 Allowance Amount, put N/A in the first column.
 For the second column, add the customer’s Tier 1 Allowance Amount Limit (regardless of whether they have a Specified Resource applied to the Tier 1 Allowance Amount).
 This limit is subject to change with any adjustment to the customer’s CHWM (e.g. Small Utility subsequent adjustments).